Biologically-Inspired Algorithms, Cognitive Behaviour,

 Social Evolution, Social Insect Behaviour

-My new book Social Evolution and Inclusive Fitness Theory: An Introduction will be published by Princeton University Press in April 2015.
+My book Social Evolution and Inclusive Fitness Theory: An Introduction was published by Princeton University Press in 2015.
 Follow @SocEvolBook on Twitter for updates, or visit Princeton University Press for more details, including how to order copies.